stanley-gu/qual/proposal.md

 		greater extent than the expected Bliss independence curve.
 The enhanced sequestering of B into a long-lasting nonactive triplex [I\textsubscript{1}:I\textsubscript{3}:B] was responsible for the
-		synergistic effect on activation of C. Adapted from Fitzgerald et al.
+		synergistic effect on activation of C. \textbf{(g-j)} Response surfaces for the mutually nonexclusive inhibitors from a checkerboard of 400 dose
-		(2006).}
+		pairs: Loewe additivity \textbf{(g)}, Bliss independence \textbf{(h)}
+		and the simulated combination \textbf{(i)}.
+Hypothetical toxic dose (TD) thresholds limit the amount of inhibition the inhibitors can achieve individually.
+In combination, the inhibitors achieve hypothetical therapeutic efficacy (95\% inhibition, marked as *) without reaching the TD.
+The region of synergistic inhibition was highlighted by subtracting the inhibition in i from the Bliss independence surface, identifying a sweet spot where the extra inhibition exceeded 50\%
+		\textbf{(j)}.
+Adapted from Fitzgerald et al. (2006).}
 \end{figure}

 ### Experimental Plan